-Below we've compiled a list of the most important skills for a biochemist.
-We ranked the top skills based on the percentage of biochemist resumes they appeared on.
+Below we've compiled a list of the most critical biochemist skills.
+We ranked the top skills for biochemists based on the percentage of resumes they appeared on.
 For example, 16.7% of biochemist resumes contained chemistry as a skill.
-Let's find out what skills a biochemist actually needs in order to be successful in the workplace.
+Continue reading to find out what skills a biochemist needs to be successful in the workplace.

 1. Chemistry